Splash Page- Feature

 H&M - Splash Page Example

-ContentMinimal content with a strong visual focusComprehensive content with text and visuals
+ContentMinimal text with a strong visual focusDetailed content with text, images, and benefits

-SEOLimited SEO potential as content is minimalBetter SEO potential with more content
+SEO PotentialLow, as content is minimalHigher, can rank with detailed content

 Splash page Vs landing page

-DefinitionA splash page is an introductory page that appears before the main website content.The homepage is the main page of a website, providing an overview and navigation to various sections.
+DefinitionA brief, introductory page before the main contentThe main page of your website that provides an overview and navigation

 Splash page Vs Home page